chipshorter/chipshorter.github.io/_posts/2016-10-21-RPGII-nostalgia.md

 }
 {% endhighlight %}

 The methods defined reflect the steps numbered peviously and are listed in the same order.
 Notice that I provided empty default implementations for all but two of the methods.
 This is because often many of them were not required in the program.
-What might, on the face, look questionable is the default method for `getInput` The explanation is that later versions of RPG did not require a primary file, and everything would be done in detail calcs..
+What might, on the face, look questionable is the default method for `getInput` The explanation is that later versions of RPG did not require a primary file, and everything would be done in detail calcs.

 ### The RPG Program abstract class

 Next I created an abstract class `RpgProgram` which implemented the above interface, and in that class, I created a `start()` method which looks like this.

 {% highlight java %}